system76/docs/_articles/disaster-recovery.md

 ![Restoring data in Deja-Dup](/images/backup/deja_overview.png)

+## If the system doesn't power on

+Refer to your models [service manual](/articles/service-manuals) for removing the drive(s) to move the data on another system with the steps in our [backup article](/articles/backup-files).

 ## Future Steps

 Now that we have our data, and a clean install of the OS, let's prepare for if this issue happens again.
 It's good practice to set up scheduled backups.
 Our [backup article](/articles/backup-files) can help.